DihiaIdri/Pixels/README.md

       2. You will be prompted to select the combination of dimensions (height and width of the pixel) to try
       3. The random pixel poster will appear on the screen
       4. You will be prompted to type whether you like it "YES" or not "NO"
-      5. If you do not like it, you will be prompted to try another combination of dimensions.
+      5. If you do not like it, you will be prompted to try another combination of "acceptable" dimensions.
       6. The same process will repeat itself until you are satisfied "YES"
-      7. A poster with a TIFF format will be saved as well as a text file containing the dimensions (so you don't forget) in a directory of your choosing
+      7. A poster with a PNG (can be modified)  format will be saved as well as a text file containing the dimensions (so you don't forget) in a directory of your choosing